rakeshclouddevops/test-smurf/README.md

 - Go 1.20 or higher
 - Git
-- Terraform installed and available in your PATH
+- Terraform, Helm, and Docker Daemon installed and accessible via your PATH

-### Steps
+### Installation Steps

 1. **Clone the repository:**